 Lessons are designed to supplement high school history curricula.
 Outlines provide background information, examples, and explanations for teachers to draw from in creating lessons or providing direct instruction to students, and applicable history and economics content standards are identified.
 Interactive simulations and exercises are classroom-ready; files include step-by-step procedures, student materials, and teacher guides with suggested answers.
 Lessons may be viewed and printed as web pages, or may be downloaded as editable documents from the links below.
 All lessons are freely copyable and may be edited for classroom use.

-Click here for information about EHFL summer programs for teachers.
+Click here for information about EFIAH summer programs for teachers.